DataDog/documentation/content/en/security_platform/application_security/custom_rules.md

 See [Template Variables][6] for more information.

-Use the Tag resulting signals dropdown to tag your signals with different tags.
+Use the Tag Resulting Signals dropdown to tag your signals with different tags.
 For example, `attack:sql-injection-attempt`.

 **Note**: The tag `security` is special.
 This tag is used to classify the security signal.
 The recommended options are: `attack`, `threat-intel`, `compliance`, `anomaly`, and `data-leak`.